thebalaa/project-root/docs/UserGuide.md

 - Install browser extension and desktop data management and provide their role in the internet data exchange ecosystem.

-- An organizational linker can be provided that allows users to indicate instances of the application that are part of the same organization.
+- A device linker can be provided that allows users to indicate instances of the application that are part of the same organization.

 - Users can continue their internet based data exchange activities as they normally would.